Cameleon (protein)

 Cameleon is an engineered protein based on variant of green fluorescent protein used to visualize calcium levels in living cells.
 It is a genetically encoded calcium sensor created by Roger Y. Tsien and coworkers.
-The name is a conflation of CaM (the common abbreviation of calmodulin) and chameleon to indicate the fact that the sensor protein undergoes a conformation change and radiates at an altered wavelength upon calcium binding to the calmodulin element of the Cameleon.
+The name is a combination of CaM (the common abbreviation of calmodulin) and chameleon to indicate that the sensor protein undergoes a conformation change and radiates at an altered wavelength upon calcium binding to the calmodulin element of the cameleon protein.
 Cameleon was the first genetically encoded calcium sensor that could be used for ratiometric measurements and the first to be used in a transgenic animal to record activity in neurons and muscle cells.
 Cameleon and other genetically encoded calcium indicators (GECIs) have found many applications in neuroscience and other fields of biology, including understanding the mechanisms of cell signaling by conducting time-resolved Ca^{2+} activity measurement experiments with endoplasmic reticulum (ER) enzymes.
 It was created by fusing BFP, calmodulin, calmodulin-binding peptide M13 and EGFP.